shadpre/3rd_semester_exercises/Level_0_GettingStarted.md

 Try exploring and using the following commands:

-dotnet new [application type here] dotnet build dotnet run dotnet test
+- dotnet new [application type here]
+- dotnet build
+- dotnet run
+- dotnet test

+**Success Criteria:** Getting the expected outcome of the commands without too many surprises.

+**Learning Objective:** Being able to use the .NET CLI independent of IDE / Text editor